 - Any car can be a taxi.
 Enterprising locals will often act as unofficial taxi drivers.
 It’s fine to use their cars, and they’re a bit more flexible with their pricing than official taxis.

 - Many city buses require transportation cards.
 The cards are sold at little huts next to bus stops.
 The price of a ride with the card is several hundred rials cheaper than without.

 - Iranian drivers are insane.
-You’re going to see a lot of speeding, swerving, and sparse seatbelt usage.
+You’re going to see a lot of speeding, swerving, and sparse seatbelt usage when you travel to Iran.
 Prepare yourself.

 - Don’t expect buses to stop for food.
 Roadside snack stalls are usually your only option, so make sure to stock up on food and drinks along for long bus journeys.
 However, most buses have a supply of water somewhere, and VIP buses usually give out snack boxes.

 - You can ask a bus driver to take a toilet stop.
 They’ll occasionally stop for guys to take a roadside leak, but ladies have to be more vocal about nature’s call.